bitfocus/companion-module-songbeamer-osc/companion/HELP.md

 After configuring host and port this module will open it's own OSC instance in order to communicate with SongBeamer.

 This module does define actions with names and options that map most of the implemented OSC functionalities.
 Therefore it eases up the use of OSC as a remote control by mapping specific actions with the respective paths / options.

 ## Songbeamer Requirements

 Please be aware that OSC is a functionality that is not enabled in Songbeamer by default.
-Check the forum for details!
+Open Tools/Extras -> Midi/OSC Setup and use the OSC tab to enable and configure port setup.

+## Pre-Songbeamer 6.10 (some functions might not be functional)

 To check whether OSC is active open Songbeamer Menu - Help - OSC logger (tested with version 6.0.4a) If it shows "disabled" you need to enable it by running a Songbeamer macro.
 Open the macro window (ALT + F8) and execute `IniSFS.OSC.Enabled := True;`
+Check the forum for details!

 ## Implementation status